Understanding the Role of Orthopedic Surgeons in Musculoskeletal Care

-Orthopedic surgeons are medical specialists dedicated to the diagnosis, treatment, prevention, and rehabilitation of musculoskeletal disorders.
+Orthopedic surgeons are medical specialists dedicated to diagnosing, treating, preventing, and rehabilitating musculoskeletal disorders.
 Their work is essential for the health and wellness of individuals dealing with issues related to bones, joints, ligaments, tendons, and muscles.
 In this post, we will explore the various responsibilities of orthopedic surgeons, the conditions they treat, their educational path, and what patients can expect when seeking care.

 Common Conditions Treated by Orthopedic Surgeons